 We took seats in a faraway pew where photography was still allowed.
 Though, we quickly ended up moving to the second row from the front for a better view.
 The service was completely in French, which I do not speak an ounce of, unless you count bonjour and oui, oui.
 Those two words did not get me too far in this mass, so I simply tried to follow the appropriate Catholic church procedure: stand when others stand, sit when they sit and hum when they start to sing.

-Even though I didn’t understand a word, the echoing of the sermon, the chandeliers dangling overhead and the many other worshippers being present made this a spiritual experience not to be forgotten.
+Even though I didn’t understand a word, the echoing of the sermon, the chandeliers dangling overhead and the many other worshippers being present made this a spiritual experience not to be forgotten and that’s why it even made my list of 45 Amazing Things to do Before You Die.